-Signed Headteacher Date

-This policy was endorsed by the Board of Governors at their mo eeting on 28.09.21
+This policy was endorsed by the Board of Governors at their meeting on 03.10.23

-Signed Chair of Governors Date

 2. Organisation within the school to meet the requirements itemised under the General Policy Statement

 Ultimately the responsibility for all school organisation and activity rests by definition, with the Headteacher.
 However all staff have a responsibility towards safety with the specific lines of delegation being set out as shown below.